brandon-mosqueda/sydelp/README.md

 # Sybil-resistant Decentralized Learning Protocol (SyDeLP)

-This repository contains the code for the experiments of the research paper [_Mitigation of Sybil-based Poisoning Attacks in Permissionless Decentralized Learning_](https://hal.science/hal-04892539).
+This repository contains the code for the experiments of the research paper [_Sybil-Poisoning Resilience in Decentralized Learning With Verifiable Delay Puzzles_]().
 We provide the implementation of the following:

 **Systems**